max-b10/the-fpl-manager/README.md

 In the root of the project, you can run:

-- `npm run dev`: Runs the app in the development mode.
+- `npm run dev`: Runs the app in the development mode
-- `npm run build`: Builds the app for production.
-- `npm run test`: Launches the Vitest test runner.
+- `npm run test`: Launches the Vitest test runner
-  `npm run cy:open`: Opens the Cypress Test Runner.
+- `npm run cy:open`: Opens the Cypress Test Runner
-- `npm run lint`: Lints the project files.
+- `npm run lint`: Lints the project files
-- `npm run preview`: Runs a preview of the built app.

 ## CORS Proxy